December 3, 2017

 On Saturday, Carl left for Idaho with the church youth group.
 For one week they will be having fun and working community service projects.
 Before dropping him off, we loaded up with submarine sandwiches and spent lunch at Gas Works.

-Here we are on the North side of Lake Union with the Seattle Skyline to enjoy.<a
+Here we are on the North side of Lake Union with the Seattle Skyline to enjoy.

 The lake was very popular with the Ducks tours, a pirate ship with Boeing's yacht Daedalus in the background (center picture, blue hull on the right), and even Police tours!
 Just in front of the police boats it a man on a paddle board with his dog.
 The crowds were just right while we enjoyed blue skies, a gentle breeze, and 72 degrees.